Gulls That Eat Whales Alive

 By Roger Payne

-The photo above by Judith Scott of WhaleWatchSA.com shows a cape gull biting into the skin of on a South African, Southern Right Whale’s back—a behavior not previously reported in South African waters, though southern right whales are well studied in South African waters.
+The photo above shows a cape gull biting into the skin of on a South African, Southern Right Whale’s back—a behavior not previously reported in South African waters, though southern right whales are well studied in South African waters.

 It is the same behavior we first observed in 1980 from kelp gulls in the waters of Argentina’s Península Valdés.
 Scott’s photo demonstrates that it has recently appeared on the opposite side of the South Atlantic.